 I’m a guitarist in a wedding band and I love what I do.
 Over the last five years, I’ve literally played hundreds of weddings all over the UK and even some overseas.
 My band has gone from strength to strength and are lucky enough to be very busy, with our schedule filling up deep into next year and showing no signs of stopping.
-As well as weddings, we play corporate gigs and events of all types.
+As well as providing wedding music, we play music for corporate events and gigs of all types.
 We seem to have become wedding favourites though, and the vast majority of our gigs see us travelling to venues far and wide to soundtrack a couple’s big day.

 Playing in a wedding band is a very rare and special kind of job where you get to work with your friends and generally have a great time.
 It can be difficult, and I’ll get into that shortly, but the overwhelming feeling after every gig is that I’m extremely grateful to be doing it.
 I believe the enthusiasm that we approach the gigs with is what has made us successful, so that’s something that we bring to every performance.
 We are all professional musicians who take pride in what we do and it’s hard not to appreciate what a great way it is to make a living.

 We love playing weddings because they have a certain atmosphere that is just perfect for live music.
 Most musicians, myself included, learned their trade by playing in cover bands in pubs and clubs.
 In these kind of venues, I always felt you had to ‘win over’ a crowd and that you were at a disadvantage from of the outset.
 In weddings, however, the celebratory atmosphere always makes for an engaged and responsive audience that have great chemistry with the band themselves.
 If the crowd are happy, we are happy, and that’s what makes it rewarding for us and keeps us coming back for more.